nicnocquee/DLFPhotosPicker/README.md

 Cocoapods
 --

-Coming soon.
-As soon as I figure out how to include `PhotosPicker.storyboard` in the pod.
+I couldn't figure out how to include `PhotosPicker.storyboard` in the pod.
 Anybody knows how to do this?
 Tweet me [@nicnocquee](http://twitter.com/nicnocquee) please :)

 Screenshots
 -